jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Sonatype-State of-the-Software-Supplychain-2021.md

 responses came from IT professionals represent\- ing a variety of roles and industries.
 The objective of the survey was twofold:
-1\.Determine if certain software supply chain practices correlate to successful engineering outcomes.
 1\.
+Determine if certain software supply chain practices correlate to successful engineering outcomes.
+2\.
 Develop a benchmark and maturity model so organizations can evaluate themselves in comparison to their peers.
-The survey itself consisted of 41 questions:Ten questions were focused on understanding the relative quality of software outcomes
+The survey itself consisted of 41 questions:

+⊲Ten questions were focused on understanding the relative quality of software outcomes
+(dependent variables).

-(dependent variables).24 questions were focused on understanding patterns and practices embraced by engineering teams (independent variables).Seven questions were focused on understanding job satisfaction.
+⊲24 questions were focused on understanding patterns and practices embraced by engineering teams (independent variables).

+⊲Seven questions were focused on understanding job satisfaction.
 Responses to all 41 questions were assessed against the following eight elements of software supply chain management practices:
-1\.Application inventory (Inventory) Do you know all the applications your organization has in developmentproduction, and who the stake\- holdersowners are?
+1\.
+Application inventory (Inventory) – Do you know all the applications your organization has in development/production, and who the stake\- holders/owners are?
 Do you know the details about them, including how they are built, and the Software Bill of Materials (SBOM) for the OSS components they include?
-1\.
-Supplier hygiene (Suppliers) Do you know if your OSS components come from a trusted, quality supplier?
+2\.
+Supplier hygiene (Suppliers) – Do you know if your OSS components come from a trusted, quality supplier?
-1\.
-Build \& release Do you understand how your software "parts" and processes come together to build and release applications into production?
+3\.
+Build \& release – Do you understand how your software "parts" and processes come together to build and release applications into production?
-1\.
-Project consumption (Consumption) Do you govern OSS component selection?
+4\.
+Project consumption (Consumption) – Do you govern OSS component selection?
-1\.
-Giving back (Contribution) Do you contribute to the OSS community?
+5\.
+Giving back (Contribution) – Do you contribute to the OSS community?
-1\.
-Policy control (Risk Management) What is your tolerance for risk?
+6\.
+Policy control (Risk Management) – What is your tolerance for risk?
 Do you have automated policy enforcement?
-7\.Digital transformation (Execution Plan) What plans, resources, and training do you have to help institutionalize new processes and tools?
+7\.
+Digital transformation (Execution Plan) – What plans, resources, and training do you have to help institutionalize new processes and tools?
 FIGURE 4\.1